xavier268/selescript/pages/reference.md

 -s FILE            : specify the FILE to run

--i FILE            : requested input will be read from FILE
+-i FILE            : requested input will be read from FILE -o FILE            : requested output will be sent to FILE

  -d
 --debug            : set the debug mode (more verbose)